ethereum/eth2.0-pm/eth2.0-implementers-calls/call_034.md

 **Joseph Delong**: Sure.
 Okay, so yeah we are at Eth Denver and we worked with a feature and we made an EE.
 It was kind of rudimentary execution environment to see what some of the components are and we're using that to inform some research.
 Some of our team also helping quilt with Ease and we made some updates to that just last week.

-**Ease**, if you're unfamiliar is and a truffle like interface to help you build Ease.
-It is still in a pretty rudimentary place, but it's going to be a Fantastic tool going forward.
+**Ease**, if you're unfamiliar is a Truffle like interface to help you build EEs.
+It is still in a pretty rudimentary place, but it's going to be a fantastic tool going forward.

 We have two pending write-ups right now
 1. from Mikhail around **safety on Eth1 <-> Eth2 bridge and Eth1 <-> Eth2 bridge finality gadget**.
 If it's not out already, it should be out today.